matteozanatta/booking_webscraper/README.md

 # Roadmap

 22 Sept.
-2021 | The website is now ready and everyone can use the algorithm via web interface.
+2021 | The website is now ready and everyone can visualize data via web interface.

 17 Sept.
-2021 | Developed a dashboard with HTML, Plotly and Dash both for webscraping and visualizing data.
+2021 | Developed a dashboard (only available in local) with HTML, Plotly and Dash both for webscraping and visualizing data.

 10 Sept.
 2021 | Added multithreading capabilities to speed up the algorithm.